nefelibata28/Portfolio/README.md

 # Portfolio

 ### Hi, I’m Nancy!
-I am a graduating student with hands-on experience in **data analytics, data science, UX/UI research, and programming**.
+I am a graduating student with hands-on experience in **data analytics, data science, product management, UX/UI research, and programming**.

 My primary interest is in **full-time Data Analyst roles**, where I use data to generate insights, support decision-making, and clearly communicate findings to stakeholders.